Assignments, materials and study notes all work together in the iTunes U app to keep students prepared for class and engaged in learning.

 other apps with the Open in Another App feature.

 When you create a private course, Discussions let you and the entire

 class continue conversations or ask new questions outside class time.

 Teachers can collaborate on course creation, management and enrolment with up to five course contributors — like department leads, teaching assistants or curriculum developers.
 You can also transfer your current course to another teacher, complete with the existing student enrolment.
 Or just offer inspiration by sharing a copy of your course — the outline, posts, assignments and materials — to help others get started.

 Make it great.

-The best courses include a rich variety of content that inspires you and engages your students — from Multi-Touch books, news articles, documents and handouts to dynamic apps, videos, and websites.
-It’s easy to quickly add materials right from the iTunes U app.
-Or you can organize everything on your Mac, and upload from the web-based tool.
+The best courses include a rich variety of content that inspires you and engages your students — from Multi-Touch books, news articles, documents and handouts, to dynamic apps, videos and websites.
+It’s easy to quickly add materials straight from the iTunes U app.
+Or you can organise everything on your Mac, and upload from the web-based tool.

 Learn more about the iTunes U app Create a course on your Mac

 Schools, colleges and universities can distribute courses and collections of education content by signing up with Public Site Manager.Sign up